-9 Change Management Techniques to Employ in Your Next Project
+8 Change Management Techniques to Employ in Your Upcoming Project

-One of the most effective organizational change management (OCM) techniques is to establish visible executive sponsorship as early as possible.
+One of the most effective organizational change management (OCM) techniques is to secure executive sponsorship as early as possible.

-A sponsor should be engaged in all aspects of the project to ensure change management receives the attention, funding, and resources it requires.
+A sponsor is someone who’s visible and strategically engaged during all project stages.
+This person can work with the project team to ensure OCM receives the attention, funding, and resources it requires.

 2. Conduct a Readiness Assessment